-To further quantitatively measure the performance of all four, we use the root-mean-square error (RMSE) and correlation coefficient (CC) with respect to ULS and altimeter measurements as criteria.
-It is noted that the CC with ULS means the temporal correlation between four reanalyses and ULS, while the CC with ICESat-1 means the spatial correlation because they
+To further quantitatively measure the performance of all four, we use the RMSE and correlation coefficient (CC) with respect to ULS and altimeter measurements as criteria.
+It is noted that the CC with ULS means the temporal correlation between the four reanalyses and ULS, while the CC with ICESat-1 means the spatial correlation because they are calculated by yearly mean SIT fields.
+Our results (Table 5) show that the SOSE has the highest CC of 0.77 and lowest

-390 are calculated by yearly mean SIT fields.
-Our results (Table 5) show that the SOSE has the highest CC of 0.77 and lowest RMSE of 0.72 m, when compared with ULS ice thickness.
-All RMSEs are less than 0.9 m and all CCs are more than 0.4.
+RMSE of 0.72 m when compared with ULS ice thickness.
+All RMSEs are less than 0.9 m, and all CCs are more than 0.4.
 Compared with ICESat-1, NEMO-EnKF has the highest CC of 0.54 and lowest RMSE of 0.44 m.
-CCs of the other three reanalyses are less than 0.3 and GIOMAS almost no spatial relation with ICESat-1.
+CCs of the other three reanalyses are less than 0.3, and GIOMAS has almost no spatial relation with ICESat-1.